Chords: the basics

 We’ve so far been treating sounds of specified pitch as individual elements that are notated one by one even when several of them happen simultaneously.
 But as we’ve already seen in the case of a melody with drone, the relationships between simultaneously sounding pitches give rise to effects that transcend those of individual pitches and voices, such as effects of “consonance” and “dissonance.”
-A particular combination of scale degrees (with or without extra-scalar pitches) takes on an identity that is something more than the sum of its parts.
+A particular combination of pitch classes takes on an identity that is something more than the sum of its parts.
 The word for that “something” is a “chord.”

-When you hear a C, an E, and a G together, you are hearing a C major chord.
-The proof that the chord is more than the sum of its parts is that it doesn’t have to be formed of any particular C, E, and G: it can use any combination of Cs, Es, and Gs on the keyboard (of which there are at least seven of each) and so long as it uses all three of those pitch classes and no others, it will still be a C major chord.
+When you hear the pitch classes C, E, and G together, you are hearing a C major chord.
+The proof that the chord is more than the sum of its parts is that it doesn’t have to be formed of any particular C, E, and G: it can use any combination of Cs, Es, and Gs on the keyboard and so long as it uses all three of those pitch classes and no others, it will still be a C major chord.
 Its C-major-ness is something that transcends the exact pitches of which any particular C major chord in an actual piece of music will be formed.

 Sometimes we may want to specify this C-major-ness in our notation indepedently of the particular pitches that comprise the chord.
-If we want to bring out the harmonic structure of a piece, it may be more efficient to represent the chords by their C-major-ness (and equivalent qualities for other chords) than to write out every detail of the accompaniment.
-On the other hand, if we are interested in the details as well, we may still want to specify the chords as a way of showing the “wood” as well as the “trees.”
+If we want to bring out the harmonic structure of a piece, it may be more efficient to represent the chords by their C-major-ness (or D-minor-ness, or whatever the “something” may be) than to write out every detail of the accompaniment.
+On the other hand, even if we are interested in the details as well, we may still want to specify the chords as a way of showing the “wood” as well as the “trees.”

 In effect, this is what popular song lead sheets do when they show the melody in staff notation accompanied by guitar chord symbols such as “E” or “Asus4.”
 That leaves the guitarist free to choose exactly which form of each chord to use and how to render it into notes with an appropriate strumming or picking pattern.